 Students seeking admission to the A.S./B.S.
 QCC/York Dual/Joint Degree program in Public Health must first satisfy the general requirements for entry to Queensborough: completion of either a high school diploma or a New York State Equivalency Diploma.
 Upon acceptance to Queensborough, students must take the CUNY Placement Exams, which measure proficiency in reading, writing, and mathematics.
 Students may apply to the A.S./B.S.
 Dual/Joint degree program after they have completed their first semester at Queensborough and earned a C or better in ENGL 101, MA 119 and BI 201 and a minimum GPA of 3.0.
-The criteria for retention and continuation for students enrolled in the program are to maintain a GPA of 3.0 in all required program.
+The criteria for retention and continuation for students enrolled in the program are to maintain a GPA of 3.0 in all required program courses (including program electives) and maintain a minimum GPA of 3.0 for the first 60 credits of the program.
 At Queensborough, students will also complete two writing intensive (WI) courses during their first 60 credits.
-The retention and completion criteria for the program are to maintain a minimum GPA of 3.0 in students will also complete two writing intensive (WI) courses during their first 60 credits.
-The retention and completion criteria for the program are to maintain a minimum GPA of 3.0 in zequired program.
-At c) Courses that will be counted toward both awards:
+The retention and completion criteria for the program are to maintain a minimum GPA of 3.0 in required program courses (including program electives) and a minimum cumulative GPA of 3.0.